 Links local groups that want to do more, to each other and to resources.

 We have been helping each other across the Bellingen Shire and surrounding areas during emergencies for decades and Gumbaynggirr people have been doing this for ever.

-The 2019 bushfires, the 2021 road closures and the COVID-19 pandemic highlighted the challenges of finding reliable information when it is needed.
+The 2019 bushfires, the 2021 and 2022 road closures and flooding and the COVID-19 pandemic highlighted the challenges of finding reliable information when it is needed.

 We want to make it as easy as possible for people to get the information they need and give and receive practical help locally.

 We know that we can’t always rely on local media, mobile and data networks.

 The NCN is for everyone across Bellingen Shire and its surrounding areas.